JustinNietz/Bitcoin-Data/README.md

 # BitCoin Data

-Will get up-to-date BitCoin values based off of your desired currency.
+Will get up-to-date Bitcoin values based off of your desired currency.